liuyehcf/BlogSource/_posts/Spring-AOP-源码剖析.md

 		Callback[] callbacks;

-		// If the target is a static one and the advice chain is frozen,
+		//If the target is a static one and the advice chain is frozen,
-		// then we can make some optimizations by sending the AOP calls
+		//then we can make some optimizations by sending the AOP calls
-		// direct to the target using the fixed chain for that method. if (isStatic && isFrozen) {
+		//direct to the target using the fixed chain for that method. if (isStatic && isFrozen) {
 			Method[] methods = rootClass.getMethods();
 			Callback[] fixedCallbacks = new Callback[methods.length];
 			this.fixedInterceptorMap = new HashMap<String, Integer>(methods.length);

-			// TODO: small memory optimization here (can skip creation for methods with no advice) for (int x = 0; x < methods.length; x++) {
+			//TODO: small memory optimization here (can skip creation for methods with no advice) for (int x = 0; x < methods.length; x++) {
-				// 获取拦截器调用链
+				//获取拦截器调用链
 				List<Object> chain = this.advised.getInterceptorsAndDynamicInterceptionAdvice(methods[x], rootClass);
 				fixedCallbacks[x] = new FixedChainStaticTargetInterceptor(
 						chain, this.advised.getTargetSource().getTarget(), this.advised.getTargetClass());
 				this.fixedInterceptorMap.put(methods[x].toString(), x);
 			}

-			// Now copy both the callbacks from mainCallbacks
+			//Now copy both the callbacks from mainCallbacks
-			// and fixedCallbacks into the callbacks array. callbacks = new Callback[mainCallbacks.length + fixedCallbacks.length];
+			//and fixedCallbacks into the callbacks array.
+			callbacks = new Callback[mainCallbacks.length + fixedCallbacks.length];
 			System.arraycopy(mainCallbacks, 0, callbacks, 0, mainCallbacks.length);
 			System.arraycopy(fixedCallbacks, 0, callbacks, mainCallbacks.length, fixedCallbacks.length);